AnushkaShorewala/class-19-activity-cookie-banner/how-to.md

 1. Review the HTML and CSS for the cookie banner.

-   HTML:  note the ID's and classes used
+   HTML:  note the ID's and classes used<br>
    CSS:  note the .banner classes created

 2. Add jquery .js file at the bottom of all the HTML pages - this is already in your scripts sub-directory: